barebox/barebox/Documentation/boards/imx.rst

   barebox@FSL i.MX8MM EVK board:/ gpr.reboot_mode.next=serial reset -w

-This will cause barebox to fall into serial download mode on an i.MX8MM.
+The example above will cause barebox to jump back into serial download mode on an i.MX8MM by writing 0x10 into the *SRC_GPR9* register (offset 0x30390094) and 0x40000000 into the *SRC_GPR10* register (offset 0x30390098), and then issuing a warm :ref:`reset <command_reset>`.

 Different SoCs may have more possible reboot modes available.
+Look for documentation of the *SRC_SBMR* and *SRC_GPR* registers in the Reference Manual of your SoC; the values for the ``mode-*`` properties often correspond directly to the boot fusemap settings.

-See the section on :ref:`Reboot modes<reboot_mode>` for more information.
+See the section on :ref:`Reboot modes<reboot_mode>` for general information.

 High Assurance Boot
 ^^^^^^^^^^^^^^^^^^^